 - Cover leftover cake tightly and store in the refrigerator for up to 5 days.

 - Make Ahead & Freezing Instructions: The cake layers can be baked, cooled, and covered tightly at room temperature overnight.
 Likewise, the frosting can be prepared then covered and refrigerated overnight.
 Let the frosting sit at room temperature to slightly soften for 10 minutes before assembling and frosting.
 Frosted cake or unfrosted cake layers can be frozen up to 2-3 months.
 Thaw overnight in the refrigerator and bring to room temperature before decorating/serving.
+See how to freeze cakes for detailed instructions.

 - 9×13 Inch Cake: I recommend using my white cake batter instead.
 Both use similar ingredients and produce a deliciously light vanilla cake.
 See recipe notes for the 9×13 inch version.